 John's wort (Hypericum perforatum) have neurotoxic potential, especially if combined with other herbal or standard pharmaceuticals.
 May apple (Podophyllum peltatum), widely used in Chinese herbal medicine, is potentially neurotoxic.
 Medicinal plants have long been used in traditional medicine and in world ethnomedicine.
 This chapter presents a look at the current state and future trends in the genomics, evolution and phylogeny of medicinal plants.
-These dynamic fields are at the intersection of phytochemistry and plant biology and concern the mechanisms of evolution and systematics of the genomes of medicinal plants, the origin and evolution of the plant genotype and metabolic phenotype, the interaction between the genomes of medicinal plants and the environment, and correlation between genomic diversity and metabolite diversity, etc. The uses of emerging high-end genomic technologies can be extended from crop plants to traditional medicinal plants to accelerate the breeding of medicinal plants and transform them into the living factory of medicinal compounds.
+These dynamic fields are at the intersection of phytochemistry and plant biology and concern the mechanisms of evolution and systematics of the genomes of medicinal plants, the origin and evolution of the plant genotype and metabolic phenotype, the interaction between the genomes of medicinal plants and the environment, and correlation between genomic diversity and metabolite diversity, etc. The uses of emerging high-end genomic technologies can be extended from crop plants to traditional medicinal plants to accelerate the breeding of medicinal plants and transform them into living factories of medicinal compounds.

 The usefulness of molecular phylogeny and phylogenomics for predicting chemodiversity and bioprospecting is also highlighted in the context of drug discovery and development based on natural products.
-Representative case studies of the genome, phylogeny and evolution of medicinal plants are summarized to exemplify the expansion of knowledge, pedigree and the paradigm shift towards omics-based approaches, which update our awareness of plant genome evolution and enable improvement molecular medicinal plants. and sustainable use of phytopharmaceutical resources.
-Medicinal plants from Africa have a wide variety of biological properties, which must be discovered, documented and explored.
-While other countries have extensive pharmacopoeias to use as a guide when it comes to medicinal plants, Africa has only a number of books that contain basic information.
+Representative case studies of the genome, phylogeny and evolution of medicinal plants are summarized to exemplify the expansion of knowledge, pedigree and the paradigm shift towards omics-based approaches, which update our awareness of plant genome evolution and enable improvement molecular medicinal plants.
+Medicinal plants from Africa have a wide variety of biological properties that must be discovered, documented, and explored.
+While other countries have extensive pharmacopoeias to use as a guide when it comes to medicinal plants, Africa has only a few books that contain basic information.
 There have been some recent developments with the publication of African Herbal Pharmacopoeia, a truly valuable resource.

 Although a second edition is being prepared, it focuses on the most outstanding, well-known, and most used medicinal plants from different countries in Africa.
 During your trip from the field to the shelf, the material of medicinal plants can come into close contact with many sources of contamination.
 The risks of contamination with heavy metals, pesticides, and other agrochemicals are particularly concerning for growers and buyers of medicinal plants.
-If contaminants of any of these types get into herbal medicine products, they are likely to cause adverse health consequences for the consumer.
+If contaminants of any type get into herbal medicine products, they are likely to cause adverse health consequences for consumers.
 Adverse health consequences have been reported in several cases involving consumers who consume herbal medicines made from incorrect species of medicinal plants.
-The GACP guidelines for herbal starting materials place special emphasis on ensuring that medicinal plants are correctly identified, so that systems are in place to provide manufacturers of herbal medicines with the vital security that they are purchasing the species material desired.
+The GACP guidelines for herbal starting materials place special emphasis on ensuring that medicinal plants are correctly identified so that systems are in place to provide manufacturers of herbal medicines with vital security that they are purchasing the species material desired.

-The source of the vast majority of medicinal plants is still nature, so the collection of plant material comes from land that is owned by the government or a local community (or both parties are involved) and is subject to local, national and international codes and regulations.
-With the increase in competition for limited resources, the pressure on the collection of medicinal plants in the above-mentioned areas also increases.
-The GACP guidelines highlight the importance of adherence to both traditional and relevant government collection standards to ensure the sustainable management of common resources.
-Compliance with these rules will also ensure the availability of medicinal plants for domestic use by local communities (Fig. Studies from all over the world reveal that the medicinal importance of plant families only partially overlaps in space.
+The source of most medicinal plants is still nature; thus collection comes from land owned by either government or local community (or both parties are involved) and is subject to local, national, and international codes and regulations.
+With increased competition for limited resources comes increased pressure on collection of medicinal plants in these areas.
+The GACP guidelines highlight importance of adherence to both traditional and relevant government collection standards to ensure sustainable management of common resources.
+Compliance with these rules will also ensure availability of medicinal plants for domestic use by local communities (Fig.).
+Studies from all over world reveal that medicinal importance of plant families only partially overlaps in space.
 Advances have been made in modern (synthetic) medicine; there are still large number of ailments or infections (diseases) for which suitable drugs have not yet been found.